Who Works in Construction Jobs?

 - Crane Operators

-Engineering Jobs: Engineering careers in the construction field are also in demand in many regions of Canada.
+Engineering careers in the construction field are also in demand in many regions of Canada.
 Jobs of this type pay well because they require a significant amount of skill and education.
-Construction Engineers should expect to receive a handsome salary and good benefits.
+Construction Engineers should expect to receive a handsome salary and good benefits. (see Engineering Jobs)

 Other Canadian-based construction jobs in high demand are those that require a trade ticket or program, for instance, Plumber Jobs, Electrician Jobs, Construction Driller Jobs, Construction Blasting Jobs, and Crane Operator Jobs.
 Each of these jobs is listed on the Canadian Government’s Eligibility Criteria for Federal Skilled Worker Applications as of June 26, 2010.